REDreign2/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 ### .NET versions earlier than 4.7.2

-Microsoft does not support .NET versions lower that 4.7.2 for writing the same-site cookie attribute.
+Microsoft does not support .NET versions lower than 4.7.2 for writing the same-site cookie attribute.
 We have not found a reliable way to:

 * Ensure the attribute is written correctly based on browser version.
 * Intercept and adjust authentication and session cookies on older framework versions.